WINDER LAW FIRM

 Let’s check out some of the other primary contaminants found at Fort Detrick.

-• Tetrachloroethylene (PCE) – An industrial degreaser.
-Has been linked to cancers.
+- Tetrachloroethylene (PCE) – An industrial degreaser.
+Has been associated with cancers in some studies.
 According to ATSDR, based on PCE concentration levels at Fort Detrick, it’s unlikely this specific contaminant produced harmful health effects.

-• Trichloroethylene (TCE) – An industrial degreasing solvent.
-Has been linked to cancers.
+- Trichloroethylene (TCE) – An industrial degreasing solvent.
+Has been associated with cancers in some syudies.
 According to the EPA, eight 55-gallon drums of TCE were disposed of on base in 1968.

-• Benzene – A component of aircraft fuel.
-Has been linked to leukemia.
+- Benzene – A component of aircraft fuel.
+Has been associated with leukemia in some studies.

 Some other notes for additional context on the possible extent of the alleged contamination: